C7A7A/microservices-police/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 A microservices architecture-based project that leverages Kafka for event-driven communication.
+The emergencies project processes a police report received by the user.
+Based on the filled-in form, it decides which type of report it is dealing with and sends the relevant data to the kafka topic.
+The vehicles and policemen microservices receive the data from kafka, prepare the vehicles and policemen and send the appropriate data to the kafka topic.
+Emergencies receives the data, merges it together, sends a success message to the kafka topic and finishes working.
+Saga pattern is implemented to guarantee the final consistency of processing if something goes wrong in vehicles or policemen service. <br>

 Project consists of:
 <ul>
     <li> emergencies - REST gateway </li>
     <li> policemen - REST service </li>